 - Weigh daily, ideally first thing in the morning and the same time every day.
-If the person gains $\geq$ 1-2 kg in 24 hours or $\geq$ 2.5 kg in one week, they require general practitioner or nurse practitioner review. - Weigh daily with specific weight range on diuretic change. - Review laboratory results.
-Look for low sodium, low haemoglobin and reducing estimated glomerular filtration rate (eGFR) (Atherton et al 2018). - Be alert for signs and symptoms of gout (Atherton et al 2018). - Be alert for heart failure symptoms when any medication is changed (eg, corticosteroids increase the risk of fluid overload and antidepressants can worsen hyponatraemia).
+If the person gains $\geq$ 1-2 kg in 24 hours or $\geq$ 2.5 kg in 1 week, they require general practitioner or nurse practitioner review. - If diuretic has been changed, weigh daily.
+Review and report results against target weight and timeframe.
+Alert prescriber when targets are either not met or exceeded. - Review laboratory results.
+Look for low sodium, low haemoglobin and decreasing estimated glomerular filtration rate (Atherton et al 2018). - Be alert for signs and symptoms of gout (Atherton et al 2018). - Be alert for heart failure symptoms when any medication is changed (eg, corticosteroids increase the risk of fluid overload and antidepressants can worsen hyponatraemia).